Hamsajj/go-cache-playground/README.md

-# Embark Coding Assignment

-#### Hamid Sajjadi

-This repository includes the code for the Embark Coding assignment.
-The assignment asked for the following:
+# Go cache, a playground

+This repository acts as a playground for me to play around and learn different things.
+Open telemetry, kuber, etc.
-> Create a simple in-memory cache with an HTTP interface
+It implements a simple cache implemented in Go and with an API
-> Interface
->- HTTP POST /<key> with the value as UTF-8 body
->- HTTP GET /<key> replies with the value as body or 404 if no such key exists

 ## Build and Run